paciorek/future-kubernetes/README.md

 ### Increasing the number of R workers

-To increase the number of R workers (before running `helm install` above), go into the  `future-helm-chart` directory and edit the `values.yaml` file.
+To increase the number of R workers (before running `helm install` above), go into the  `future-helm-chart` directory (which you created following the instructions above) and edit the `values.yaml` file.
 In particular, you'll need to modify the `replicas` line that is in the 'worker' stanza (the block of code under `worker:`.
 Don't modify the 'replicas' line in the 'scheduler' stanza.

 You can also modify the number of workers after having run `helm install` by invoking the following: